The Spread of

 and Christianity in First-Century Rome (Eerdmans):132]

-3. Ethic divisions were fairly
+3. Ethnic divisions were fairly

 strong, with no statistically dominant group, creating a complex society.

 "As a consequence of Rome's entry into the East and her active interest in the cities, urban society became somewhat more complex than it had been even during the Hellenistic age.
 For a very long time groups of foreigners had gathered in each city: merchants and artisans following the armies or in search of better markets or better access to transportation, persons enslaved and displaced by war or piracy and now set free, political exiles, soldiers of fortune.
-These noncitizen residents, or metics, often retained some sense of ethnic identity by establishing local cults of their native gods or by forming a voluntary association, which also had at leas the trappings of religion."[Meeks, The First Urban Christians(Yale):13]
+These noncitizen residents, or metics, often retained some sense of ethnic identity by establishing local cults of their native gods or by forming a voluntary association, which also had at least the trappings of religion."[Meeks, The First Urban Christians(Yale):13]

 "When a stranger arrived in a city, then, it is taken for granted that he knew, or could easily learn, where to find immigrants and temporary residents from his own country or ethnos and practitioners of his own trade.
 Nothing could be more natural, for these were the two most important factors in the formation and identification of neighborhoods.."[Meeks, The First Urban Christians(Yale):29]…(he gives examples of Jewish quarters, linenweavers quarters, etc.)